redstonerodent/continuousEngine/README.md

 ### Python

 You can get Python 3.9 from [Python's website](https://www.python.org/), or, if you're on Linux, probably with your package manager (on Ubuntu using apt, `sudo apt install python3.9`).
-I suggest making 3.9 the default Python version, which (at least on Ubuntu) you can do with `update-alternatives`; otherwise, replace `python` with `python3.9` in all the following commands.

 ### Pygame